sbarthelemy/collada-dom/Readme.txt

 	SYS_PROCESS_PARAM( 1001, 0x18000 );		// priority = 1001, increase stack size to 96K, or other setting to suit your need

+- To keep the COLLADA Viewer sample code simple and portable across OS's, some user generated OS/windowing events are handled in modal way that suspends running the core code of the Viewer.
+When this happens, animations will stop utill the event is over, then will run very fast for a short time as they catch up to the current realtime.
+This is usually only noticable when dragging the Viewer window to a new location in Microsoft Windows but may also occur briefly on other events such as windows being covered/uncovered.